J0vid/CalgaryR_Shiny/README.md

 # The dataset
 We will be using Health Canada's nutrient dataset to look at nutrient values for a variety of ingredients.
 This workshop is based off of [yihanwu's excellent Shiny app](https://github.com/yihanwu/Nutrient_Calculator).

+I picked this dataset because the amount of stuff to explore in it is immense.
+There are over 5000 food items to select, and for each of them we can look at the associated nutrient information.
+There are many ways you could choose to visualize the nutrition data.
+For instance, we could look at the raw nutritional value vs the percent of the daily recommended value.
+We could plot the information or put it in a table.
+We could even combine food items and estimate their total nutritional content.

 ---

 # Where to go from here